SFGLab/spex/README.md

 ## Citation

-If you use ConsensuSV in your research, we kindly ask you to cite the following publication:
+If you use SpEx in your research, we kindly ask you to cite the following publication:

-The citation will be updated upon publication.

 ```
 @article{chilinski2023enhanced,